DOI-ONRR/doi-extractives-data/gatsby-site/src/markdown/how-it-works/revenues.md

   </tbody>
 </table>

-<h2 id="all-lands-and-waters">Payments to extract natural resources from any land or water in the U.S.</h2>
+<h2 id="all-lands-and-waters" displayTitle="Extraction from any land or water">Payments to extract natural resources from any land or water in the U.S.</h2>

 ### Corporate income taxes